harshlal028/webauthn/Explainer:-WebAuthn-Signal-API-explainer.md

 This report should only be made if the user has been fully authenticated.

 It is not possible to update the `user.id` value.
-Either `allAcceptedCredentalIds` or `user` can be omitted, but not both.
+Either `allAcceptedCredentalIds` or `user` can be omitted.
+Omitting both has no effect.

 _Example provider action:_ If `allAcceptedCredentialIds` is present, mark any non-appearing credential for the same RP ID and `user.id` value for omission in future account selectors.
 If the user value is present, update the credential store to use the supplied values in future UI representing this credential.